Tracking and Transforming Data via Streams

 └─────────────────────────────────────────────────────────────────────────────────────────────┘

 Up to this point, we haven't noticed any significant differences between the two modes as we haven't processed the streams yet.
 All changes have been consolidated and manifested as INSERT actions.
-A stream can be consumed by tasks or DML (Data Manipulation Language) operations.
+A stream can be consumed by a task, a DML (Data Manipulation Language) operation, or a query with WITH CONSUME or WITH Stream Hints.
 After consumption, the stream contains no data but can continue to capture new changes, if any.
 To further analyze the distinctions, let's proceed with consuming the streams and examining the output.

 Consume streams